AndriiSolomka/SelfAssessment/Skills/Programming.md

   - Register-based VM
   - Stack-based VM
   - Containerization
-  - Debugger 🖐 used
+  - Debugger 🖐️ used
   - Tracing
   - Garbage collection 🎓 known
-  - Refactoring 🖐 used
+  - Refactoring 🖐️ used
-  - Code review 🖐 used
+  - Code review 🖐️ used
   - Exception
   - Unittesting
-  - git 🖐 used
+  - git 🖐️ used
-  - Hithub 🖐 used
+  - Github 🖐️ used
   - Docker
   - Kubernetes
   - GCC